Key Quote

 DICKENS AS SOCIAL CAMPAIGNER

 Dickens wrote *A Christmas Carol* partly in response to a government report on child labour.
-He initially planned a political pamphlet (a short argumentative text) but chose fiction instead, believing stories could change hearts more effectively than arguments.
-The novella is therefore a deliberate act of social intervention — art deployed as a weapon against injustice.
+He initially planned a political pamphletpamphlet — a short argumentative text but chose fiction instead, believing stories could change hearts more effectively than arguments.
+The novella is therefore a deliberate act of social interventionsocial intervention — A deliberate act designed to change society or its structures — art deployed as a weapon against injustice.

 Key Words

-Karl Marx, writing just four years after *A Christmas Carol*, developed the concept of commodity fetishism: the idea that capitalism causes people to value objects and money over human relationships.
-Scrooge is Dickens' living embodiment of this concept — a man who has replaced all human connection with monetary value.
-His reification (treating abstract things as concrete, or people as things) of human worth is captured in his reduction to a 'hand' — he has become an instrument of capital.
+Karl Marx, writing just four years after *A Christmas Carol*, argued that capitalism causes people to value objects and money over human relationships.
+Scrooge is Dickens' living embodiment of this idea — a man who has replaced all human connection with monetary value.
+His dehumanisationdehumanisation — Treating people as objects or stripping them of their humanity of human worth is captured in his reduction to a 'hand' — he has become an instrument of capital.
 Dickens and Marx, responding to the same Victorian crisis, reach the same conclusion through different means: capitalism without compassion dehumanises everyone it touches.

 Key Words